Choosing Fertilizer For Your Marijuana Plants

 One of the big questions any marijuana growers face is whether to make fertilizer for their marijuana plants themselves or buy it from store shelves.
 In general, buying nutrients from a garden center or online is a hassle-free, simple way to get your marijuana plants all of the nutrients they need.

 That being said, many people prefer to make their own compost or other such fertilizers.
 They choose this because they have more control over what exactly goes into it.
 They know where all the ingredients come from.
 Some growers believe that this type of natural fertilizer is a healthier option for both the marijuana plant and the end user when it is smoked or consumed.

 If you are starting from scratch because you have never grown marijuana before, using a professional, store-bought system is likely the safest option in terms of leaving little room for error.
 The key is to buy a product that matches well with your growing medium and grow setup, as well as your personal preferences and lifestyle.

-Whatever you do, don’t buy fertilizers that are extended or slow release.
+When choosing fertilizer, whatever you do, don’t buy fertilizers that are extended or slow release.
 They sound fancy and impressive and even can work very well for other types of plants, but they are not a good choice for marijuana plants.
 Steer clear of these products.